haroutp/secure-qa-framework/docs/test-cases.md

   - Steps:
     - Click 'Add to cart' button on the first item
     - Click on Cart button at the top right corner of the page
-    - Cart page should load with item added listed
-    - Cart page should have a checkout button under cart items to the right.
     - Click Checkout button.
-    - Checkout step one page should load, dispalying a checkout form
-    - Enter a first name
+    - Enter standard in first name field
-    - Enter a last name
+    - Enter user in last name field
     - Keep zip/postal code empty
     - Click Continue button under form
   - Test Data: